Whether it's your first home or your next home, I'll advise you through the process. E-mail me at janet@firstpointre.com .

 FirstPoint Real Estate can walk you through closing - 253.299.2088

-Tying up any loose ends like receiving funds, signing forms, getting the documents for loans and liens, and making sure you get a clear title to the property prior to your purchase gets finalized are all part of the job of the escrow holder.
+Settling the last details like receiving funds, completing forms, obtaining the documents for loans and liens, and making sure you get a clean title to the home in preparation of your purchase gets finalized are all parts of closing in which an escrow company is useful.

 • Requests for payment for various services to be paid out of escrow funds